Asian shares extend gains on global optimism, vaccine hopes

 TOKYO (AP) — Asian shares advanced on Tuesday, lifted by the economic recovery, vaccine rollouts and signs that new coronavirus cases may be abating.

 U.S. markets were closed Monday for Washington’s Birthday, a national holiday.
-Shanghai and Hong Kong markets are still closed for the Lunar New Year.
+Shanghai was still closed for the Lunar New Year.

 Despite data that show regional economies have been hit hard by the pandemic, investors are still sending indexes ever higher.
 Analysts think Asian shares will continue to rally, cheered by the recent gains on the U.S. and European markets.